KyleWebberCoding/Training-Days-Project/README.md

 ## What it does
 - This project tells the user what event they signed up for and how long they have to train for it in days.
-- The project is set to randomly choose a marathon type and how many days they will have.
+- The project is set to randomly choose a marathon type and how many days they will have to train per user.

 ## Tech used
 - JavaScript.